kallehauge/bash-scripts/README.md

 ## Usage

-I have my old trusty "include all functions" script so I don't have to do it one by one:
+I have my old trusty "include all functions" script so I don't have to do it one by one.

+It does assume this project was cloned into `~/.bash`, so watch out for that.

 ```
 # Include all ".sh" files directly inside the functions directory.